 If you're planning on getting to Dubrovnik by bus, you can easily do that both from abroad and Croatia.
 If travelling from European countries such as Slovenia, Italy, Austria, Germany, Czech Republic, Switzerland you will need to reach Zagreb first and then catch another bus to Dubrovnik.

 Reaching Dubrovnik by bus from elsewhere in Croatia is also easy as there are buses operating from almost any corner of the country.
-This makes bus travel in Croatia very popular among tourists.
+This makes bus travel in Croatia very popular among tourists (check here all available routes, compare prices and book bus tickets easily online!).

 Use Bookaway and Flixbus to check all available buses and book your tickets online.
 Find more about other ways of travelling between Zagreb and Dubrovnik here.

 Use Bookaway to check the latest bus timetables and book your tickets online.
-For other means of transport between Makarska and Dubrovnik check our guide on this.
+For other means of transport between Makarska and Dubrovnik check out our useful guide.

 Bus tickets for specific bus can be purchased from the departing bus station.
 Some companies also offer purchasing bus tickets online.